Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 - You work with fewer than 50 sources per project

-- 3 Audio Overviews and 50 chat queries per day cover your needs
+- 50 chat queries a day cover your needs

 - You're comfortable with Google storing and processing your documents